UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 Steps to use the program

-1 - ) Create a scence(to create a scence ,write 1 to the cell that you want to paint), according to your LED strip, by excel.
+1 - ) Create a scence(to create a scence ,type 1 into the cell that you want to paint), according to your LED strip, by excel.

 2 - ) Select the scence and click to "get data from a table" .